LegendMind1/Hostinger-VPS-Guide-on-Ubuntu/Password Protected MySql and Create New Root User.md

 mysql

 **Set Password for Root**
+Note: The same ALTER USER query can be used to change the MySql root / user password.
 ```console
 Syntax:- ALTER USER 'user_name'@'localhost' IDENTIFIED WITH caching_sha2_password by 'user_password';
 Example:- ALTER USER 'root'@'localhost' IDENTIFIED WITH caching_sha2_password by '#o012345abc#';